PinelliaC/zk-example/readme.md

 ## Zk-example

-This repository contains the code implementations from my study of zk-SNARKs.
+This repository contains the code implementations from my study of zk-proof

 > [!NOTE]